Listen to this article

-A mandamus is a court case that you can file in federal court to force the USCIS, US embassy, Department of State of other federal organization to perform their duty that they are legally bound to perform.
+A mandamus is a court case that you can file in federal court to force the USCIS, US embassy, Department of State of other federal organizations to perform their duty that they are legally bound to perform.

 Most attorneys charge about USD $6000 for filing Mandamus Case.

-The costs vary and might change based on your specific case details and amount of time required.
+The costs vary and might change based on your specific case details and the amount of time required.

-You will need an attorney to file Mandamus application on your behalf.
+You will need an attorney to file a Mandamus application on your behalf.
 This is a court case filed in federal court and hence needs a capable lawyer to handle it for you.

 Basically, when you file a court case, the US embassy or USCIS has to submit their answer in court within 60 days.

-In 99% of cases, they just finish the processing faster and submit the final result instead of contesting case in court.
+In 99% of cases, they just finish the processing faster and submit the final result instead of contesting the case in court.